CFM International CFM56: Summary

 The CFM56 is a high-bypass turbofan engine (most of the air accelerated by the fan bypasses the core of the engine and is exhausted out of the fan case) with several variants having bypass ratios ranging from 5:1 to 6:1, generating 18,500 to 34,000 lbf (80 kN to 150 kN) of thrust.
-The variants share a common design, but the details differ.
+The variants share a common design, and differ only in details.
 The CFM56 is a two-shaft (or two-spool) engine, meaning that there are two rotating shafts, one high-pressure and one low-pressure.
 Each is powered by its own turbine section (the high-pressure and low-pressure turbines, respectively).
-The fan and booster (low-pressure compressor) evolved over the different iterations of the engine, as did the compressor, combustor and turbine sections.
+The fan and the booster (low-pressure compressor) evolved over the different iterations of the engine, as did the compressor, combustor and turbine sections.

 Combustor

 Most variants of the CFM56 feature a single-annular combustor.
 An annular combustor is a continuous ring where fuel is injected into the airflow and ignited, raising the pressure and temperature of the flow.
-This contrasts with a can combustor, where each combustion chamber is separate, and a canannular combustor which is a hybrid of the two.
-Fuel injection is regulated by a Hydromechanical Unit (HMU), built by Honeywell.
-The HMU regulates the amount of fuel delivered to the engine by means of an electrohydraulic servo valve that, in turn, drives a fuel metering valve, that provides information to the full authority digital engine controller (FADEC).
+This contrasts with a can combustor, where each combustion chamber is separate, and a cannular combustor which is a hybrid of the two.
+Fuel injection is regulated by a hydromechanical unit (HMU) built by Honeywell.
+It regulates the amount of fuel delivered to the engine by means of an electrohydraulic servo valve that, in turn, drives a fuel metering valve, that provides information to the full authority digital engine controller (FADEC).

 In 1989, CFMI began work on a new, double-annular combustor.
 Instead of having just one combustion zone, the double-annular combustor has a second combustion zone that is used at high thrust levels.
 This design lowers the emissions of both nitrogen oxides (NOx) and carbon dioxide (CO2).
 The first CFM56 engine with the double-annular combustor entered service in 1995, and the combustor is used on CFM56-5B and CFM56-7B variants with the suffix "/2" on their nameplates.

 GE started developing and testing a new type of combustor called the Twin Annular Premixing Swirler combustor, or "TAPS", during the Tech 56 program.
 This design is similar to the double-annular combustor in that it has two combustion zones; this combustor "swirls" the flow, creating an ideal fuel–air mixture.
 This difference allows the combustor to generate much less NOx than other combustors.
 Tests on a CFM56-7B engine demonstrated an improvement of 46% over single-annular combustors and 22% over double-annular combustors.
 The analytical tools developed for TAPS have also been used to improve other combustors, notably the single-annular combustors in some CFM56-5B and -7B engines.